Skip to content

 Editor

-The editor resource provides a browser-based code editor tab that allows participants to view and edit files.
-It supports multiple workspaces that can access files from the local filesystem or remote containers.
+The editor resource provides a browser-based code editor tab that allows users to view and edit files.
+It supports multiple workspaces that can access files from the local filesystem or remote containers, enabling file manipulation within the lab environment.

 resource "editor" "name" {